Gary MacDougal: Awards and honors

-As chief engineer of the USS Cassin Young (DD793), Ensign MacDougal received a letter of commendation as the ship was awarded the Battle Efficiency “E” by the Commander of the Sixth Fleet (Mediterranean) as the outstanding ship in the squadron.
-At McKinsey & Company he received the annual Horace Guy Crockett award for the best published article by a McKinsey consultant.
+As Chief Engineer of the USS Cassin Young (DD793), Ensign MacDougal received a letter of commendation when the ship was awarded the Battle Efficiency “E” by the Commander of the Sixth Fleet (Mediterranean) as the outstanding ship in the squadron.
+At McKinsey & Company he received the annual Horace Guy Crockett award for the best article published by a McKinsey consultant.
 MacDougal was selected “Alumnus of the Year” by the UCLA School of Engineering and Applied Science (SEAS) and was SEAS graduation speaker.
 He was also selected as graduation speaker for the Northwestern University Kellogg Graduate School of Management and by UCLA’s College of Arts and Sciences.
 Mr. MacDougal was honored with the “President’s Medal” from the President of Bulgaria for his contribution “creating thousands of jobs” and “strengthening ties between Bulgaria and America”.

 Personal

-MacDougal is married to former Joffrey ballerina, Nureyev partner and Broadway dancer Charlene Gehm.
-Charlene graduated with a BA from New York University and an MA in Medieval Studies from Columbia University.
-He has two sons, Gary Jr., Principal in The Taurlin Group and Michael, President and CEO of Fiberesin Industries.
+MacDougal was married for 30 years to former Joffrey ballerina, Nureyev partner and Broadway dancer Charlene Gehm.
+Charlene graduated with a BA from New York University and an MA in medieval studies from Columbia University.
+Charlene died from ovarian cancer January 10, 2021.
+He has two sons, Gary Jr., and Michael.

-He is a member of the Chicago Club, Harvard Club of New York City, the Council on Foreign Relations and the Author’s Guild and is a former Director of the Economic Club of Chicago.
+He is a member of the Chicago Club, Harvard Club of New York City, the Council on Foreign Relations and the Author’s Guild and is a former director of the Economic Club of Chicago.